ibericode/mailchimp-for-wordpress/readme.txt

 > **Is there a premium version of this plugin?**
 >
-> Yes, you'll love it.
-Some Pro only features are:
+> Yes, there is and I'm sure you'll love it.
+Some (but not all) Pro-only features are:
 >
 > - Unlimited amount of forms.
 Each form can subscribe to one or multiple MailChimp lists.
 > - Easy CSS Builder and custom color themes.